asifbacchus/fail2banUFW/README.md

 mta = sendmail
 ```

-The '*mta*' field is very likely correct for your system, but if you are using a
+The '*mta*' field is very likely correct for your system but, if you are using a
 different MTA, you'll want to specify that here.

 ##### Shortcuts

-This is where you tell F2B what exactly to do when it finds a reason to ban a
+This is where you tell F2B exactly what to do when it finds a reason to ban a
 system based on the jail configuration.
 Again, individual jails can override
 these settings.
 The settings are defined backwards in this file, so I'll take a
 second to explain.